Empirical mathematics in Australian Indigenous Smoke Telegraphy: Conclusions

 \section{Conclusions}

 \begin{enumerate} \item Australian First Nations smoke telegraphy applied mathematical knowledge of chiral symmetry, frequency coding and decoding, and understanding of systems and networks.
 The mathematics was empirical, but not less effective for that ~\citep{Raju:2018}.
 There can be no stronger driver for accuracy than the imperative to send out a meaningful signal correctly, timely, and unambiguously, and to ensure this is systemic knowledge. \item This material may be included in a cultural and historical introduction to first and second year tertiary mathematics and physical science courses where topics such as symmetries, groups, and the Fourier transform are studied.
 The systems properties of smoke telegraphy may inspire modelling and simulation problems to be set up and analyzed with modern mathematical, computational and machine learning tools, and which may lead to novel and interesting insights in network theory. \item For Indigenous and minority students this study provides affirmation that mathematics is a valued part of their cultural heritage and identity and that Indigenous mathematical knowledge is rich and strong.
-Students in general find more meaning, value, and purpose in mathematics by seeing their own cultures and histories reflected in it; this is a \textit{right} that includes Indigenous students.
+Students are likely to find more meaning, value, and purpose in mathematics by seeing their own identities, cultures and histories reflected in the curriculum content and mathematical tasks given \citep{Leung:2020}, and in the cultural foundations; this is an educational \textit{right} that includes Indigenous students \citep{UnitedNations:2007}.